zaikio/zaikio-oauth_client/README.md

 ### OAuth Flow

-From any point in your application you can start using the Zaikio Directory OAuth2 flow with
+From any point in your application you can start using the Zaikio Hub OAuth2 flow with

 ```rb
 redirect_to zaikio_oauth_client.new_session_path